sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 ```
 ![First look at the data](/images/movie/movie1.jpg)

-I found [this paper](https://www.ijert.org/research/recommender-systems-types-of-filtering-techniques-IJERTV3IS110197.pdf) very helpful to gather information regarding recommendations systems and the filtering techniques.
-Then I looked at three types of filtering techniques :
+I found [this paper](https://www.ijert.org/research/recommender-systems-types-of-filtering-techniques-IJERTV3IS110197.pdf) that was helpful in understanding recommendations systems and the filtering techniques.
+Then I looked into three filtering techniques:

 ![Filtering Techniques](/images/movie/movie2.jpg)